 The Electronic Core Collections: Leveling the playing field for all students

-This article was written by Victoria Billings on August 27th, 2014.
+This article was written by CSU Libraries on August 27th, 2014.

 Across the CSU, students working on research papers know where to turn.
 They open their laptop, log in to their university’s library website and then use the dozens of databases at their disposal to search for relevant articles.